Skip to main content

 Transactions Page

-Transactions can be accessed from either of the two transaction grids on an alert, Transactions or Supicious Transactions.
+Transactions can be accessed from either of the two transaction grids on an alert, Transactions or Suspicious Transactions.
 Clicking on a transaction ID will navigate to the Transaction Details page.
 Here users can see more information about the transaction.
+EntityAlerts

 Alerts Tab